-Anyone who has visited or lives in Japan, has already noticed that the Japanese use an application different from WhatsApp.
+Anyone who has visited or lives in Japan has already noticed that the Japanese use an application other than WhatsApp.
 They use LINE instead of WhatsApp to communicate.
 But, why do they use this app?

-In the same way that Xbox is not popular in Japan, WhatsApp is also not.
-Furthermore, LINE is an application developed by Japanese people.
-Just like the consoles from Sony and Nintendo are also developed by Japanese.
+in the same way as the Xbox is not popular in Japan, WhatsApp is not either.
+What's more, LINE is an application developed by Japanese.
+As well as Sony and Nintendo consoles are also developed by Japanese.
 The same thing is with automobiles.

-You won't see Japanese people walking around in Chevrolet, Audi, Volkswagen or Ford.
+You won't see Japanese riding in a Chevrolet, Audi, Volkswagen or Ford.
 You will only see cars from Suzuki, Mitsubishi, Subaru, Honda and Toyota.
 Because?
-Because they are Japanese brands. (don't look at it in general ...)
+Because they are Japanese brands. (don't look generalized...)

-In short, the Japanese only use what is Japanese.
-It may be fear of using some foreign brand (although the Japanese also consume foreign products).
+In short, the Japanese usually only use what is Japanese.
+It may be fear of using a foreign brand (although the Japanese also consume foreign products).
 It may be that the Japanese consume national brands because the products meet their requirements and preferences.
 It is not known.

-But, in order not to lose focus, let's talk about LINE:
+But, not to lose focus, let's talk about LINE:

-South Korean giant Naver was responsible for creating the LINE Application in 2011 to serve as a quick solution for communication between employees after the devastating japanese tsunami.
-Soon after he was released to the public and within 2 years reached 200 million users.
+The South Korean giant Naver was responsible for creating the LINE App in 2011 to serve as a quick solution for communication between employees after the devastating Japanese tsunami.
+Soon after it was released to the public and within 2 years it reached 200 million users.